BlackAndRedInc/Backend-Candidate-lab/docs/README.md

 ##Get a user object
 This can be accomplished via a REST client and executing a GET against the /api/v1/users/:userid entry point or via curl on linux/mac.
-Substitute the USERID from the Create User response for {INSERTUSERID}.
+Substitute the "id" from the Create User response for {INSERTUSERID}.

 ```
 curl -X GET -H "Content-Type: application/json" localhost:3000/api/v1/users/{INSERTUSERID}
 ```

 ##Update a user object
 This can be accomplished via a REST client and executing a PUT against the /api/v1/users/:userid entry point or via curl on linux/mac.
 Substitute the "id" from the Create User response for {INSERTUSERID}.

 ```
 curl -X PUT -H "Content-Type: application/json" -d '{"username":"newusername","password":"newpassword"}' localhost:3000/api/v1/users/{INSERTUSERID}
 ```

 ##Delete a user object
 This can be accomplished via a REST client and executing a DELETE against the /api/v1/users/:userid entry point or via curl on linux/mac.
 Substitute the "id" from the Create User response for {INSERTUSERID}.

 ```
 curl -X DELETE -H "Content-Type: application/json" localhost:3000/api/v1/users/{INSERTUSERID}